shipyardapp/Shipyard-Documentation/docs/reference/fleets/yaml-editor.md

             language: PYTHON # (required) "PYTHON", "NODE", or "BASH" values allowed
             # name and content define the file holding "CODE" Vessel code to execute
             # multiline strings are supported using the YAML "|" syntax
+            version: "3.9" # (optional) "3.7" or "3.9" allowed.
+            # If not included, will use the latest version of the language.
             file:
                 name: script.py
                 content: |